DynamicsAndNeuralSystems/pyspi/README.md

 - [API Reference](https://time-series-features.gitbook.io/pyspi/api-reference)
 - [Development guide](https://time-series-features.gitbook.io/pyspi/development)

-## Contributing to _pyspi_
+## Contributing to _pyspi_ 👨‍👨‍👦‍👦
 Contributions play a vital role in the continual development and enhancement of _pyspi_, a project built and enriched through community collaboration.
 If you would like to contribute to _pyspi_, or explore the many ways in which you can participate in the project, please have a look at our detailed [contribution guidelines](https://time-series-features.gitbook.io/pyspi/development/contributing-to-pyspi) about how to proceed.
 In contributing to _pyspi_, all participants are expected to adhere to our [code of conduct](https://app.gitbook.com/o/-MfehZqaCWnsSRDIdUG8/s/Iw3ORxNbDkeyBcdB5svU/development/code-of-conduct).

 ### SPI Wishlist
 We strive to provide the most comprehensive toolkit of SPIs.
-If you have ideas for new SPIs or suggestions for improvements to exisitng ones, we are eager to hear from and collaborate with you!
+If you have ideas for new SPIs or suggestions for improvements to existing ones, we are eager to hear from and collaborate with you!
 Any pairwise dependence measure, provided it is accompanied by a published research paper, typically falls within the scope for consideration in the
 _pyspi_ library.
 You can access our SPI wishlist via the [projects tab](https://github.com/DynamicsAndNeuralSystems/pyspi/projects) in this repo to open a request.